snehaldevrani/Character-Counter/README.md

-This is a Character Counter using bootsrap.
+This is a Character Counter using bootstrap.
 The character counter tool efficiently tracks and displays the count of characters, numbers, special characters, and spaces in real-time as you type.